A symmetric $p$-adic symbol for triples of modular forms: Background

-\end{prop} By Proposition \ref{Nov061020p} and Equation (\ref{Nov061122p}), nearly overconvergent modular forms are polynomials in $E_2$ with overconvergent modular forms as coefficients, so we can view them as elements of $M_{k}^{\text{oc}}(B,\Gamma_1(N); r)(X)$.
-Hence, on top of having a $q$-expansion in $B[[q]]$ they also have a polynomial $q$-expansion in $B[[q]][X]_{s}$, as in Equation (\ref{Nov061129p}).
-Consider the operator $\delta_k$ acting on nearly overconvergent modular forms of weight $k$ defined on polynomial $q$-expansions as
+\end{prop} By Proposition \ref{Nov061020p} and Equation (\ref{Nov061122p}), nearly overconvergent modular forms are polynomials in $E_2$ with overconvergent modular forms as coefficients, so we can view them as elements of $M_{k}^{\text{oc}}(K,\Gamma_1(N))(x)$.
+Hence, on top of having a $q$-expansion in $K[[q]]$ they also have a polynomial $q$-expansion in $K[[q]][x]$ (of degree less or equal to $s$, where $s$ is the order of near overconvergence) that comes from Equation (\ref{Nov061129p}).
+Consider the operator $\delta_k$ acting on nearly overconvergent modular forms of weight $k$ defined on polynomial $q$-expansions (cf. Section 3.2 of \cite{Urb14}) as